How Online Console Trade-Ins Work — The Old School Game Vault

 • Port Health: Clean the controller ports on your N64 or GameCube.
 Use 90% rubbing alcohol on a Q-tip or old toothbrush.
 Don’t pour the alcohol directly into the ports.

-• Deep Dive: For a more detailed walkthrough, see our full guide on how to clean battery corrosion from your favorite devices.
+• Deep Dive: For a more detailed walkthrough, see our full article on how to clean battery corrosion from your favorite devices.

 How to Ship Video Game Consoles Safely: